Sparsely-gated Mixture-of-Expert Layers for CNN Interpretability

-We embed the sparse MoE layers in two manners: (1) \textit{2Block-MoE}: by replacing the regression and classification subnets with 2 separate MoE blocks, and (2) \textit{SingleMoE}: with a single gate shared between regressor and classifier.
+We embed the sparse MoE layers in two manners: (1) \textit{2Block-MoE}: by replacing the regression and classification subnets with two separate MoE blocks, and (2) \textit{SingleMoE}: with a single gate shared between regressor and classifier.
 We keep the backbone weights frozen during training.
+We also trained models with unfrozen weights but did not observe performance improvements.
 Mean importance constraints are not included in the evaluation, since the models suffer from massive dying expert problems.

-We also trained models with unfrozen weights but did not observe performance improvements.
-The gate is \textit{Conv-GAP-FC}.
-All experts are initialized using the Kaiming approach~\cite{HeZRS15} to learn more diverse features.
+The gate is \textit{Conv-GAP-FC} (see Figure \ref{fig:Conv-GAP-FC}).
+All experts are initialized using the Kaiming approach~\cite{he2015delving} to learn more diverse features.
 Weighting factors are reduced to $w_{imp}=w_{KL}=0.25$ to guarantee better expert utilization for deeper MoE layers.
 Additionally, we set $m_{rel}=0.3$ to avoid dying experts.
-We only train models with 4 experts and set $k=2$.
+We train models with 4 experts and set $k=2$.